Close

 How you can help

-Reporting child abuse only takes a minute, but it takes courage and a commitment to keeping children healthy and safe.
+Reporting child abuse takes courage and helps keep children safe.
 If you’re concerned about a child or family, but aren’t sure whether abuse is occurring, err on the side of safety.

 Reporting provides the opportunity to prevent or stop abuse and enables the family to get the help they need.
-Everyone has a moral obligation and, in many cases, a legal responsibility to take action to end child abuse and neglect.
+Everyone has a moral obligation — and sometimes legal — responsibility to act.

 Depending on the situation and your state requirements, you may report child abuse or neglect to one or more of the following organizations: